 Hard Cervical Orthosis

 These are worn for 6-12 weeks in patients with type I and type II in elderly who are not surgical candidates.
-Union may not occur in these cases but a fibrous union provides enough stability.
+The union may not occur in these cases but a fibrous union provides enough stability.

 Halo Vest Immobilization

 It is done in young patients with no risk factors for nonunion.
 This is also worn for 6-12 weeks.